HabitatFramework/UserGuide/interface/interface.rst

 	Sets the number of entries displayed in the 'History' tab of the main window.
 For more details on the 'History' tab see :ref:`history_tab`.

 Delete Empty Bulk Update Rows
-	Removes the details of child records if they are these fields are not completed in the bulk update form if this checkbox is ticked.
+	If this checkbox is ticked the details of child records are removed if the corresponding fields in the bulk update form are not completed.
 By default this box is unticked.

 	This option affects the following sections of the main window when performing bulk updates: